Make the most of your solar panels

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-To help you get the most from your solar panels, we've asked solar experts for their advice and solar panel owners for their top tips.
+To help you get the most from your solar panels, we've asked solar experts for their advice, and owners for their top tips.

-You can use our results to save yourself hours of research, and to make sure you get the right solar panels and setup for your home.
+You can use our results to save yourself hours of research, and to make sure you get the right solar panels and set-up for your home.

 Our unique expert advice answers questions such as:

-- How to maximise profit from your solar panels
+- how to maximise profit from your solar panels

-- Should you avoid Chinese panels?
+- whether you should avoid Chinese panels

-- How to get your PV panels to produce free hot water
+- how to get your PV panels to produce free hot water

-- Where should you locate the inverter?
+- where to locate the inverter

-- Which are best for you: micro-inverters or string inverters?
+- which are best for you: micro-inverters or string inverters?

-- How to find a good installer
+- how to find a good installer

-- Are black panels better?
+- whether black panels are better

-- Should you buy Ikea panels?
+- whether you should buy Ikea panels

-- What are the effects of shading on panels?
+- the effects of shading on panels

-- What if your neighbour's tree shades your panels?
+- what to do if your neighbour's tree shades your panels

-- Do solar panels need cleaning?
+- whether solar panels need cleaning

 Which? members should log in now to unlock our expert advice.
 Not yet a Which? member?
 Sign up for a one-month trial for only £1 to get instant access to our solar panel advice and all of the reviews on our website.
 You will also get access to our solar panel brand reviews.